DNA

 1996).

-The photographs (Figures 1a thru 6) are examples of my
+The photographs (Figures 1a thru 6 and Figures 15a thru 19) are examples of my

 experiments leading to successful plantlet, bud, and embyogenic